What is Ultrasound?

 Do you do 4D scans?

 Yes.
 4D scans are best when the baby is over 26 weeks and up to 30 weeks.
 The fee includes all electronic images on an Advance Ultrasound USB memory stick and a print of the best image.
-A signed referral form from your midwife or referrer is required.
-If you have been referred for a growth scan and are between 26 to 30 weeks a 4D scan can be performed after your growth scan as a separate procedure, this requires additional time and must be booked in advance.
+A signed referral form from your midwife or referrer is required if you have been referred for a growth scan and are between 26 to 30 weeks.
+A 4D scan can be performed after your growth scan as a separate procedure, this requires additional time and must be booked in advance, you do not need a referral form for a 4D scan without a growth scan.

 Please visit the Pricing Section for up to date fees.